 Here’s a handout using these four questions: Advent: Luke 1:26-38 Lectio Divina.

-Here are some inspiring and deep words on the four rhythms of Lectio Divina written by the monk Guigo centuries ago: Ancient Words on the Sweetness of Meditating on Scripture.
+Here are some inspiring and deep words on the four rhythms of Lectio Divina written by the monk Guigo centuries ago: Guigo’s Ladder of Monks.

 Different Focus Questions